 On 24th February Mike is heading off with his wild rover mates Mick and Ian and will walk from Easingwold to Ypres and onto George’s final resting place in Edquelbecq, France.
 He will place a sunflower tribute on George’s grave, remembering him and all other forgotten soldiers as Sunflower #1246.
 At the same time Mike is using the walk to highlight the condition of Post Traumatic Stress within our community.

 Tonight, hear songs inspired by the horrific events of World War 1 along with words and images of the week where Mike became ‘Just Like George’.

 Image by EnA Photography.

 We set ticket prices based on demand; the price can go up or down depending on how well a show is selling.
 The price will usually increase closer to the event date, so we always recommend booking in advance to take advantage of best price.
 You can read more about our dynamic pricing policy here.

-Look no further than our cafe bar No 60 for a fantastic place to eat when it comes to pre-gig dining.
-No 60 offers a modern and vibrant space with a lively atmosphere.
-Not to mention you won’t find a table closer to your seats anywhere in town.
+Look no further than our modern and vibrant No 60 cafe bar for a fantastic place to enjoy a pre-show meal.
+You won’t find a table closer to your seats anywhere in town.

 No 60's menu is all about modern British food, from classic dishes you'll know and love alongside some of our chefs' personal favourites.
 Our ever-popular burger menu now offers over 30 combinations to choose from, and with a range of fresh and tasty vegetarian and vegan dishes there's something to suit every appetite.

 Plus with a pre-ordered package you can enjoy a two-course pre-show dinner, including any main and any dessert for just £10, so you can save on the cost of your bill too!